george-hawkins/arf-drone/README.md

 * RadioLink - <http://www.robotshop.com/eu/en/radiolink-pixhawk-advanced-autopilot-se100-gps.html>
 * Salange - <https://www.mhm-modellbau.de/part-FLC-HM07.php>

-I went with the version from Unmanned Tech for no better reason than that they're linked to as a supplier from the pixhawk.org site and they seem to be a bit more engaged in the product than the other suppliers.
+I went with the Pixhawk version from Unmanned Tech as it's there product that they supply directly, they seem more engaged in the whole scene than many other suppliers, they are linked to as a supplier on the pixhawk.org site and are mentioned favorably on many other sites.

 I bought it bundled with a [Ublox Neo-M8N GPS module](https://www.unmannedtechshop.co.uk/ublox-neo-m8n-gps-with-compass/) and an [APM power module](https://www.unmannedtechshop.co.uk/high-voltage-apm-power-module-with-3a-ubec/).